SACHDEVA-GARV/TaskPilot-AI/README.md

-# TaskFlow – Modern Task Management with Auth & Persistence
+# TaskPilot AI – Intelligent Task Management with Prioritization & Insights

-A full-stack ToDo application built with React, Vite, Tailwind CSS, Node.js, Express, and MongoDB.
-This project demonstrates modern web development best practices, authentication, RESTful APIs, and a beautiful, responsive UI.
+A full-stack AI-powered task management application built with React, Vite, Tailwind CSS, Node.js, Express, and MongoDB.
+TaskPilot AI not only helps you manage your to-do list with authentication and persistence but also integrates **AI-based prioritization and task summarization** powered by **Google Gemini Pro API**.

 ---